California Climate & Agriculture Network

 Calling All Farmer Policy Wonks!

-August 1, 2010 by Renata Brillinger Leave a Comment
+Posted on Sunday, August 1st, 2010 by Renata Brillinger

 One of CalCAN’s goals is to engage California farmers in representing their interests at the climate policy table.
 We believe that an effective response to climate change must support the solutions that farming and ranching has to offer, and must address the vulnerabilities of the agriculture sector.
 Policymakers need to hear directly from farmers and their allies to understand the vital role of agriculture.